 It’s because you don’t know what you don’t know.

 Having someone standing with you and guiding you is invaluable.

 It’s interesting though, the point when everything in my life opened up had nothing to do with business.

 For me it was about owning my shit; no longer caring what anyone thought of me.

 I realized I was holding onto a story that I was terrified for anyone to discover.
-One year before quitting poker I experienced what some people might call a spiritual awakening.
+One year before quitting poker I had a strange expereince.

 It was sparked by one profound conversation.

 I was an atheist my whole life, but during this auspicious meeting, something shifted within me, and afterward, I was in a state of bliss for days.